buddhist-uni/buddhist-uni.github.io/_content/booklets/mettabhavana_anandajoti.md

 course: sri-lankan
 tags:
   - brahmavihara
+  - theravada-chanting
 year: 2008
 month: aug
 pages: 2
 ---

-A Pāli and English line by line (interlinear) version of a short chanting text wishing well to all beings.
+A Pāli and English line by line (interlinear) version of a short chant wishing well to all beings based on the Visuddhimagga: starting close and working out.